joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 | 3             |
 | 6             |

-Finally, we can pull out the ingredient names similarly:
+Finally, we can pull out the ingredient names knowing the ingredient
+IDs:

 ```sql
 SELECT ingredient_name